StephenSorriaux/kazoo/docs/basic_usage.rst

 .. code-block:: python

-    No handlers could be found for logger "kazoo.client"
+    No handlers could be found for logger "kazoo_sasl.client"

 To avoid this issue you can at the very minimum do the following: